What is customer engagement?

 3. Customer effort

 The easiest metric to measure is likely sales.
 The more sales of your product or service that occur, the more likely it is that your customers are engaged with your brand.
-However, sales numbers are not a holistic indicator of what’s working – you don’t know if your product is great but your service is terrible, or if your customers love your brand but don’t love the current purchasing process.
-It should form part of your customer engagement strategy, but sales is not the only metric that matters.
+However, sales numbers are not a holistic indicator of what’s working – you don’t know if your product is great but your service is terrible, or if your customers love your brand but don’t love the purchasing process.
+It should form part of your customer engagement strategy, but sales are not the only metric that matters.

 5. Frequency of contact

 How often do customers reach out to get in touch?
 Whether it’s by your customer service email, your phone line, or via social media comments, brands that have engaged customers will likely see higher levels of contact.
 However, high contact might also be due to negative experiences, so it’s worth making sure it’s the result of successful customer engagement rather than a negative trend.

 6. Subscriber numbers